UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 into this environment and clone it in the future as we start new projects in order to save ourselves a little bit of time.

+To start, you will need to open a terminal on your machine.
+If you are using Windows, the Conda installer would have added a new application to your machine named Anaconda Prompt.
+Running this application is the recommended approach to starting a terminal and running Conda.

-First, we'll need to create our virtual environment, and we'll name it `jupyter`.
+Before we can start installing Conda packages, we will need to create our new virtual environment.
+We will name it `jupyter`.

 ```bash
 $ conda create --name jupyter